-L = volumetric latent heat of evaporation for water (W m-2 day);

-s slope of the saturation vapour pressure-temperature curve;

-y psychrometric constant;

-R_n net radiation flux at the surface (W m-2 day-1);

-G soil heat flux (W m-2 day-1); and

-α the PT proportionality constant (shown to have a value close to 1.26 in studies in the Peace River region (Davis & Davies, 1981) and elsewhere).
+- L = volumetric latent heat of evaporation for water (W m-2 day-1); - s = slope of the saturation vapour pressure-temperature curve; - y = psychrometric constant; - R_n = net radiation flux at the surface (W m-2 day-1); - G = soil heat flux (W m-2 day-1); and - α = the PT proportionality constant (shown to have a value close to 1.26 in studies in the Peace River region (Davis & Davies, 1981) and elsewhere).

-By making direct measurements of ET using EC, the PT equation can be re-arranged to provide an estimate of α .
-For consistency in the computations and comparisons, to correct for difference in instrumentation between the climate stations, the R_0 values used were estimated from:
+By making direct measurements of ET using EC, the PT equation can be re-arranged to provide an estimate of a.
+For consistency in the computations and comparisons, to correct for difference in instrumentation between the climate stations, the R_n values used were estimated from:

-0.559 Incoming Shortwave Radiation - 17.9 W m-2 (BC Hydro, 2013)
+0.559 Incoming Shortwave Radiation - 17.9 W m-2 (Golder, 2012, Appendix A)

 Actual ET is given by providing location specific α .
-A growing season (GS) assessment of the PT proportionality constant (α) was performed by comparing modelled LE_0 estimates to EC measured LE_0 on occasions when incoming energy and water were not limiting to plant growth.
+A growing season (GS) assessment of the PT proportionality constant α was performed by comparing modelled LE_0 estimates to EC measured LE_0 on occasions when incoming energy and water were not limiting to plant growth.
 In this way, an improved parametrization of the PT energy balance model was possible.

 The slope of the saturation vapour pressure-temperature curve (s), shown below in Equation 3, was calculated following Eq.
-13 in the Food and Agriculture Organisation Crop Evapotranspiration Guidelines (FAO, 1998) as follows:
+13 in the Food and Agriculture Organization Crop Evapotranspiration Guidelines (Allen et al., 1998) as follows:

-$$s = 4098 \times 0.6108 \times \exp[(17.27 \times T_a) / (T_a + 237.3)] / (T_a + 237.3)^2$$ Equation 3 where: T_a = air temperature (°C) at two meters height.
+$s = 4098 \times 0.6108 \times \exp[(17.27 \times T_a) / (T_a + 237.3)] / (T_a + 237.3)^2$ Equation 3 where T_a = air temperature (°C) at two meters height.

-A value of y = 0.062 was used for the psychrometric constant in Equation 2 (Table 2.2 in the FAO Guidelines lists values for different altitudes above sea level).
+A value of γ = 0.062 was used for the psychrometric constant in Equation 2 (Table 2.2 in the FAO Guidelines lists values for different altitudes above sea level).